Antisperm antibodies: Prevalence

 About 40-45% of sex workers test positive for antisperm antibodies, compared to just 5% in the control group.
 Research has shown that these numbers increase for those who do not use contraceptive methods.

 Research

-As of 2017 research was ongoing in several areas related to ASA.

 There is a general effort to identify concrete sperm surface antigens which serve as a target for ASA.
 As sperm undergoes biological changes including capacitation, acrosome reaction, zona binding, and sperm-egg fusion, the set of sperm surface antigens is highly dynamic in time.
 Additionally, some of the sperm surface antigens might be incorporated into the plasma membrane of the embryo resulting in postfertilization negative impact of ASA.

 Research has been conducted, but not clinically tested, to use sperm antigens or recombinant ASAs as contraceptive vaccines for humans, as well as captive and wild animals.

 The mechanisms through which both women and men develop ASA is also poorly understood and a subject of research.